-The façades of the homes will be made of locally-sourced Bath stone and natural materials with bespoke detailing.
+The façades of the homes were constructed of locally-sourced Bath Stone and natural materials with bespoke detailing.
 Many of the homes feature flexible living spaces as well as formal living rooms, open plan designs and garages or parking spaces.

 The tenures consist of over 30% affordable provision with 36, 2 and 4 bed houses and 39 affordable 1 and 2 bed apartments against 100, 2 – 6 bed open market houses and 73 apartments ranging in value of £425,000 to over £2m each.

 Our geotechnical engineering expertise has helped resolve typical Bath geological challenges including deep historical landslip for economic foundation and landslip stabilisation solutions, whilst our structural engineering teams have delivered a mixture of timber framed and traditional masonry house design solutions, along with the design of seven multi-storey blocks of flats.